mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/docs.en.md

    You can select a mix of both types of Contact sources for your Campaign.
 To use both, click the grey selector button on either the left or right side of the **Contact source** box to add whichever source type you didn’t originally select.

-3. After selecting one or more contact sources, click the grey selector button to add at least one event to your campaign.
-A campaign event comprises of a combination of actions, decisions, and/or conditions as shown in the following image:
+3. After selecting one or more Contact sources, click the grey selector button to add at least one event to your Campaign.
+A Campaign event comprises of a combination of actions, decisions, and/or conditions as shown in the following image:

 ![](events.png)